alitahir6001/alitahir6001/README.md

 ### lol I'm a dev

-- 🔭 I’m currently working on my personal AI app using an open source LLM running locally + Python app to build personalized learning guides/syllabi for other autodidacts.
+- 🔭 I’m currently working on my personal AI app using an open source LLM running locally + Python to build personalized learning guides/syllabi for fellow autodidacts.
-- 🌱 I’m currently learning Ollama API to understand this new technology better as well as getting AWS Developer certified.
+- 🌱 I’m currently learning Ollama API to understand this new technology better. as well as getting AWS Developer certified.
-- 💼 Looking for my next role as a developer -- currently seeking a Mid-Level engineer software development role
+- 💼 Looking for my next role as a Mid-Level developer

 <!--
 - 👯 I’m looking to collaborate on ...